Women Veterans Initiative

 Many women who served in WWII and in Korea do not feel they have earned veteran status because they did not go off to war or carry a gun into combat.
 Hence they have not applied for VA benefits they have earned through service to their country.
 The VA has mandated that each veteran hospital and each regional office must have a women veterans representative.

 The Missouri Veterans Commission is dedicated to finding all women veterans, past, present and future.
-It has appointed a women veterans coordinator and her mission is to ensure that Missouri women veterans have equitable access to federal and state veterans services and to ensure women veterans are aware of their VA benefits; who to contact; and how to apply for these benefits.
+It has appointed a women veterans coordinator and her goal is to ensure that Missouri women veterans have equitable access to federal and state veterans services and to ensure women veterans are aware of their VA benefits; who to contact; and how to apply for these benefits.

 Currently there are over 44,894 countable women veterans in Missouri, and it is estimated that 30-40% have not applied.